chaos2024-cobra/promptcraft--cyberpunk/README.md

 # promptcraft--cyberpunk
 The Veiled Cobra is a cyberpunk recruitment portal built with HTML, Tailwind CSS, and JavaScript.
 Users explore NeoCity’s neon underworld, complete interactive trials, and are dynamically assigned a gang role based on their choices.
-Fully front-end, immersive, and self-contained — no backend required.
+Fully front-end, immersive, and self-contained — no backend required.This is a HTML file, so there is no prerequisite required.
+Simply, you just need a text editor and run it.